glitchassassin/jonwinsley.com/_posts/2020-10-29-screeps-decision-making.md

 )
 ```

-A "Sequence" here represents a series of tasks to be followed one after the other, and a "Selector" represents a series of tasks to be tried until one succeeds.
+A "Sequence" here represents a series of tasks to be followed one after the other until one fails, and a "Selector" represents a series of tasks to be tried until one succeeds.
 (I'm indebted to Millington and Funge's Artificial Intelligence for Games for the terms and concepts.)
 So the upgradeTask will get energy from its assigned depot, or, if that fails, from the closest supply of available energy.
 Then it will mark the controller (or skip the step, if that's already done), and finally use the energy it has gathered to upgrade the controller.

 These steps can be broken down further: